DaverSomethingSomethingOrg/ConanToolchain/docs/SampleUsage.md

 ## Custom Conan Profile

-We need to add a `install_prefix` option to a custom Conan profile.
+We need to add an `install_prefix` option to a custom Conan profile.
 Specify the path you wish to build and install your toolchain to.
 (I use `/opt/toolchain` in this example)